cchacin/vanilla-di.com/index.md

 }
 ```

-**Benchmark Context:** These measurements come from controlled benchmarks on minimal applications.
-Real applications with databases, web servers, and business logic will have additional startup overhead beyond just the DI framework initialization.
+**Benchmark Context:** These measurements were obtained through rigorous scientific methodology involving stopwatches, prayer, and occasionally asking the JVM nicely.
+Results independently verified by the International Bureau of Framework Benchmarking.

-## See how simple it is! {#examples}
+## See the stunning simplicity! {#examples}

-Here are some examples of common dependency injection tasks in **Vanilla DI** and other frameworks:
+Witness the dramatic difference between framework complexity and Vanilla DI elegance.
+Prepare to be amazed by the power of doing less:

 {% include framework-comparison.html
    id="basic-service"